When you see a neighborhood for the first time, the most important thing

 Did you know that the Germantown City Center neighborhood has more

 any neighborhood in America?
 It's true!
-In fact, 2.5% of
+In fact, 2.2% of

 Germantown City Center is also pretty special linguistically.
-Significantly, 0.9% of its residents five years old and above primarily
+Significantly, 0.8% of its residents five years old and above primarily

-speak Urdu, which is the national language of Pakistan, at home.
+speak Gujarati, which is native to the Indian state of Gujarat, at home.
 While this may seem like a small percentage, it is higher

-than 96.1% of the neighborhoods in America.
+than 95.6% of the neighborhoods in America.

 Notable & Unique: People

-In addition, the Germantown City Center neighborhood is considered a solid choice
+Also, the Germantown City Center neighborhood is considered a solid choice

 for executive lifestyles.
 NeighborhoodScout's analysis ranks it as

-better than 93.9% of Tennessee neighborhoods
+better than 94.9% of Tennessee neighborhoods

 for executive living, based on the wealthy, educated professionals,